drippinrizz/xano-db-visualizer/README.md

 ## FAQ

 **Does this read my data?**
 Yes — the `graph-data` endpoint queries up to 250 records per table.
+You can modify this value within the 'GET graph-data' endpoint.
 It's a public GET endpoint.
 If your data is sensitive, you can add authentication to the API group in Xano after deployment.

 **Can I run this on multiple workspaces?**
 Yes — run the CLI again with a different workspace.
 Each gets its own "Visualizer" API group.